korobi/Korobi/source/index.rst

 Channel Management
 ~~~~~~~~~~~~~~~~~~

-This section is for users who want to take a 'back seat' approach to managing their channel, and let Korobi do all
+This section is for users who want to take a 'back-seat' approach to managing their channel, and let Korobi do all
-the work.
+the hard work.

 .. toctree::
    :maxdepth: 3